SAXS for Biopharmaceuticals & Biosimilars

 Example: HIV fusion inhibitor — trimeric structure reconstruction validated against high‑resolution crystallographic data (1AIK entry in PDB).

-For naturally unfolded proteins, ensemble modeling approaches (following Bernadó et al., 2007) present the system as a collection of the most probable conformations matching experimental data.
+For naturally unfolded proteins, ensemble modeling approaches present the system as a collection of the most probable conformations matching experimental data.

 SAXS for Stability Studies